R-Tur/MPC-Front/README.md

 Do not forget to change a password in the config.php (see $CONFIG["user"] and $CONFIG["pass"]).

-NOTE: it's just a prototype.
+NOTE: it's just a prototype (I want to control my radio from the sofa using a tablet=)))